icymarshm47/TdsOverlayImGui/README.md

 # Tower Defense Simulator Overlay
 > [!IMPORTANT]
-> Safe for Roblox: TDS Strategy Overlay is an external, non-invasive overlay.
+> Safe for Roblox TDS Strategy Overlay is an external, non-invasive overlay.
 It does NOT inject into RobloxPlayerBeta.exe memory or modify game files.
 It simply renders a transparent Windows window on top and uses Windows OCR screen capture.

 An ultra-lightweight, **Always-On-Top Overlay** for **Roblox Tower Defense Simulator** built with C#, .NET 10, Dear ImGui (DirectX 11), and Native Windows OCR.